Biruk-N/Python-practice/README.md

 > list

-> tuples:  like as list but immutable so it's much faster than list
+> tuples:  like as list but immutable, so it's much faster than list

 > set: one_set.difference(other_set), difference_update(), .discard(), .difference_update(), .intersection() or &, .isdisjoint(), .issuperset(), .issubset(), .union() or | .